-Written questions shall be forwarded via e-mail with the subject heading "Extended Acute RFP" to the following: Jeanne Ewing, ewingi@magellanhealth.com
+Written questions shall be forwarded via e-mail with the subject heading "Extended Acute RFP" to the following: Kelly Griess, kdgriess@magellanhealth.com.

 B. CONTRACT

 If Reinvestment start-up funds are requested and approved, successful bidders will be expected to enter into an agreement with each managed care entity and any willing county.
 County contracts are subject to approval by the Board of Commissioners, County Council, or other duly authorized entity.